Le subjonctif: the Subjunctive in French

 When to use the subjunctive in French

-The French subjunctive always appears after the word que, and there are many conjunctions, verbs and phrases that trigger its use.
+The subjunctive in French always appears after the word que, and there are many conjunctions, verbs and phrases that trigger its use.

 Use the French subjunctive in the following cases: